 Strawberries are probably the easiest to grow as they need no structure to support them.
 You can purchase strawberry runners bare rooted in Autumn and these can be planted in late winter or early spring.
-Usually plants will produce their best crop in the first year but can be left for another year as long as you remove the runners to avoid overcrowding and lack of air flow around the plants.
+Usually, plants will produce their best crop in the first year but can be left for another year as long as you remove the runners to avoid overcrowding and lack of airflow around the plants.

-They also like a humus rich soil so adding some compost to the soil can be very beneficial.
+They also like humus-rich soil so adding some compost to the soil can be very beneficial.
 And to help create the correct pH which they prefer (4 to 5.5) you could add some coffee grounds or pine needles to the planting hole as this mimics the plant’s natural environment.

 Blackberries are grown the same as raspberries.

-A healthy passionfruit vine also makes a very effective screen and needs to be grown on a strong trellis as the plants have very strong tendrils which like to have something to cling to.
+A healthy passionfruit vine also makes a very effective screen and needs to be grown on a strong trellis as the plants have very strong tendrils that like to have something to cling to.
 You can train the plant as it is growing to produce really good coverage of a fence or other structure that you’d like to hide.